alscardoso/Foundation5-meganeset/README.md

 ## liveReload
 - save .haml or .scss
 - http://localhost:9001/ is Reload
-- compile scss to css and haml to html
+- compile scss to css and haml,slim to html